denstream-io/Quick-Pay/README.md

 ### Features
 - **QR Code Scanning:** Uses `Html5Qrcode` for efficient QR code scanning.
-- **Auto-filled Form:** Automatically extracts stock symbol, number of shares, and stock price from the QR code and pre-fills the form.
+- **Auto-find Stock:** Automatically extracts stock id to find stock details.
 - **Add to Cart:** Allows users to confirm the data and add it to an in-memory cart.

 ---